topherCantrell/class-piCreate/README.md

 ## Learn the Software

-[Follow this link](lib) to my Python library for controlling the create robot.
-The guide shows how to install the software on you PC and Raspberry Pi.
+[Follow this link](https://github.com/topherCantrell/robots-piCreate) to my Python library for controlling the create robot.
+The README shows how to install the software on you PC and Raspberry Pi.
 It shows how to connect remotely through wifi using Putty or the Eclipse IDE.

-## Web Control

-[Follow this link](webcontrol) to my web remote control software.
-The guide shows how to run the web server on the raspberry pi and control the robot from a browser on a mobile device (phone or tablet).
-This is a great platform to take to out-reach events.
-Put your club flyers on the robot and drive it around the event.
-Invite kids to drive the robot, and talk to them about your club.

-The web interface allows scripted control through drag-and-drop commands.
-Users can try their hand at rudimentary programming challenges.

 ## Programming Challenges